a fee-based online consultation clinic for Obstetrics & Gynecology

 HCG was first detected in human urine by Ashcheim and Zondek in 1927.
 In the 1930’s, it began to be used to diagnose pregnancy by injecting pregnant human urine into animals like mice and rabbits.

-Thankfully, science has improved to a great extent and now inert latex particles coated with antibodies to HCG are widely used for pregnancy tests.
+With better knowledge about the procedure, nowadays, inert latex particles coated with antibodies to HCG are widely used for pregnancy tests.

 HCG is secreted by the human placenta as early as 7 to 10 days after fertilization, that is, at around the time of implantation.
 At this time, it can be detected by special radioimmunoassay tests in the blood, but not in the urine.
-The level rises gradually and HCG becomes detectable in the urine at around 2 weeks after fertilization, that is, at the time of the first missed period.
+The level rises gradually and HCG becomes easily detectable in the urine at around 2 weeks after fertilization, that is, at the time of the first missed period.
 Recent improvements have made it possible to diagnose pregnancy even earlier, at about 10 days after ovulation, that is at 3-4 days before the missed period.

 HCG starts to be released into the blood stream soon after implantation of the embryo into the endometrium.
-The level at this time is very low – about 5mIU per ml.
-But it increases very fast, doubling every 2-3 days to reach 50 – 80 IU per ml at about the 8th –10th week of pregnancy.
+The level at this time is very low - about 5mIU per ml.
+But it increases very fast, doubling every 2-3 days to reach 50 - 80 IU per ml at about the 4th week of pregnancy.
 This level is high enough to cause some HCG to be excreted in the urine and become detectable.

 The level of HCG may vary from women to women and from pregnancy to pregnancy in the same women.
 What is more important than the level of HCG is whether the level is rising or decreasing.
 If a blood test is repeated after 3 days of the first test and the level shows a rise, then the pregnancy is definitely progressing.
 If however the level shows a lower level than the first, then there could be a risk of an abortion.